Closing (sales): Overview

-Big time pros avoid using the word "closed" as in "the deal is over" unless they have affirmed the sale.

-A firm "no" from the customer is never the end of the sales process and thus that buyer/seller has not been closed.

-A true top gun pro will revisit this buyer/seller a countless number of times until the sale is affirmed.

 Since fear of rejection is one of the biggest impediments to sales success for many people in sales functions they don't actually ask for the business.
 Hence the constant search for "closers" in sales recruitment.

 All of the "closing" techniques below are different ways to ask for the business.
 No matter how skillfully applied the customer has the option to answer "No."